ctrlplusb/easy-peasy/README.md

 ## Installation

-Firsly, ensure you have the correct versions of React (i.e. a version that supports Hooks) installed.
+First, ensure you have the correct versions of React (i.e. a version that supports Hooks) installed.

 ```bash
 npm install react@16.7.0-alpha.2